greenideas/school-notes/2012/Fall/RRWA/research-assignment-oral-notes.markdown

 ## Conclusion
 * Bradford had all of the elements of conversion required by *Variety*.
 It was unauthorized (from *American Clipper* & *Toyomenka*), and it altered the condition of the goods (in that the prototype was destroyed), and excluded Wong's rights (since the prototype was destroyed and even the parts were discarded).
 * We can also establish conversion by showing that she retained title to the prototype and that Bradford refused to return it when asked.

+Be sure to establish a roadmap.
+Put it all on the table and then take it off
+What does the UCC say about authorized transactions.
+See American clipper Address the BOCB's rights under UCC
+Constructive notice to Bradford?
+Was there entrustment?
+If so, this is all for nothing.
+Robinson & American clipper for entrustment